mdaffin/disconnected.systems/_drafts/bare-metal-c-on-the-teensy-3.1.md

 ...
 ~~~

-Like in the assembly example we need to define the exception vectors.
-We define
-them as an array of const function pointers and assign the function we want to
+We define the exception vectors as an array of const function pointers and
-handle each interrupt.
-Like in the assembly example we need to tell gcc that
+assign the function we want to handle each interrupt.
+Like in the assembly
-this code should be placed in the `.vectors` section which is done with the
+example we need to tell gcc that this code should be placed in the `.vectors`
-attribute flag.
-The `used` attribute flag is also used to tell gcc not to remove
+section which is done with the attribute flag.
+The `used` attribute flag tells
-the code as it normally would unused code.
+gcc the the code is used and to not remove it during the optimization process.

-<div class="code-header">layout.ld</div>
+<div class="code-header"><a href="https://github.com/james147/embedded-examples/blob/master/teensy-3-c/blink.c#L55-L64">blink.c</a></div>

 ~~~
 __attribute__ ((section(".vectors"), used))